nandini7637/Eagle_Criminal_Investigation_System/README.md

 ## About The Project

-Crime preventions and criminal identification are the primary issues for the police personnel, since property and life protection are the basic concerns of the police but to combat the crime, the availability of police personnel is limited.<br>

 The goal of this project is to identify history sheeters and provide a solution with higher accuracy, better response rate and an initial step for video surveillance.
 Solution is proposed based on nature of criminal psychic of repeating crime or involvement in it.
 This system is used to